-[For Doctoral Completion concentration] Graduate tuition for the 2020-21 year (beginning Summer 2019) is $1032 per credit.
+[For Higher Education] Graduate tuition for the 2021-22 year (beginning Summer 2021) is $1052 per credit.
 The Board of Trustees sets the tuition annually so a small increase each year is possible.
-In addition, doctoral students pay a $105 fee each term.
-With steady enrollment and progress, students can complete the program in 18-24 months.
+Doctoral students pay a $105 fee each term.
+Books and other instructional supplies are not included in the tuition cost.

 Tuition is only one factor in choosing a program.
 Completion rates are another important element of doctoral programs.
 Edgewood College boasts an 85 percent completion rate, compared to 57 percent at other institutions.
 Attending Edgewood College and completing your degree, is a smart investment of both time and money.

 Our individual attention to student support helps guide each student through meaningful, engaging coursework, research, and dissertation completion.

 Graduate students are eligible for financial aid in the form of Federal Stafford Loans.
 Learn more about Stafford Loans, including eligibility requirements and application instructions.

 Our alumni are everywhere, accomplishing amazing things.
 The articles below are just a few examples of their latest activity.